snowxzf/MAT292_Project/README.md

 This will load the pre-trained model from 'final_hybrid_ode_weights.pth' and generate prediction withs 200 Monte Carlo trajectories per patient.
 It then calculates metrices: MASE, Chi-squared, NSE, KGE, and creates comparison plots with uncertainty bounds.
 Specifically `neuralode_comparison_PatientID.png` which gives individual patieent prediction plots, which is used to compare with numerical method plots.

 ## Numerical Overview
-The project implements a **Stochastic Logistic Growth Model** to predict tumor volume trajectories.
+The project implements a **Stochastic Logistic Growth Model** to predict tumour volume trajectories.
 It accounts for biological randomness using Monte Carlo ensembles and compares three numerical integration schemes of varying complexity:
 1. **Euler-Maruyama (EM)** - First-order baseline (Strong order 0.5).
 2. **Milstein Method** - Second-order Itô correction (Strong order 1.0).
 3. **Strong Runge-Kutta (SRK)** - Derivative-free higher-order scheme (Strong order 1.0).